 Account Transfers Streamlined

 Another concern about making a move, when a market is topsy-turvy or when it is riding a virtual hockey stick upward, is about getting accounts hung up in transfer limbo.
 In years past that may have been a concern, when there was essentially no time line in place for transfers to occur.
 Later a seven-day timeline was introduced.
-But now a brokerage account to brokerage account transfer takes place under a shortened regulatory timeline.
-That is the same as the trade date to settlement date period, once the receiving firm has accepted the account for transfer.
-Trades take place over three business days.
-If one absolutely needs to be executed at transfer time, most firms will allow the trade pending arrival of the assets.
+But now a brokerage account to brokerage account transfer takes place in five business days, once the receiving firm has accepted the account for transfer.
+If a trade absolutely needs to be executed at transfer time, most firms will allow the trade pending arrival of the assets.

 There are many well-documented reasons for financial advisors to set up their own practice.
 And there is no better or worse overall market situation in which to make the move.
 In our experience, brokers who have good ongoing conversations and solid relationships with their clients will have a greater than 90 percent chance of bringing those clients over to the new business, regardless of what is happening in the market.
 Moreover, the client may even be happy that the financial advisor, who has taken good care of them over the years, is venturing into their own business.

 Contact Cutter & Company today if you would like to explore the possibilities.
 You can also learn more about our time-tested process for making your transition to independence a success at https://www.cutterco.com/transition-support